Staff & Specialists

 Christa Aikins, CD (DONA): Program Coordinator + Yoga Instructor (200 Hr.)

-Christa Aikins has been working as a birth doula for over 5 years and is the Program Coordinator for the Maternal Wellness Center.
+Christa Aikins has been working as a birth doula for over five years and is the Program Coordinator for the Maternal Wellness Center.
 She serves on the advisory board of the Philly Doula Co-op and is a member of midwife led Birth Choices, in Thessaloniki, Greece.
 Christa brings her experience of living and working abroad for many years with diverse cultures and is passionate about working with international and immigrant families.
 She has supported single mothers, and families who have used hypnobirthing, mindfulness, and evidence based birthing practices and has attended various birth related workshops and trainings in Philadelphia, including on pregnancy and loss.
 Christa began practicing yoga in 2008 while pregnant with her second child and as a way to maintain health and to deal with issues around chronic back-pain.
 Initially her practice centered around decreasing pain but eventually grew into exploring breath and relaxation for her own birthing experiences but also in her work with clients as a doula.
 In 2019 she completed her 200 hr. teacher training under the guidance of Sophie Simpson and Jake Miller at Blue Banyan Yoga Studio of Mt Airy.
 She is certified in the Vinyasa flow tradition and is adept a creating a safe holding space, where people can feel nurtured and empowered.
 Christa has also completed an 8 hr. training in the principles of Trauma-Sensitive yoga.

 Jessica Sieracki, LMT: Massage Therapist

 Jessica is a dedicated licensed massage therapist and has been practicing since 2005.
 Her massages are therapeutic and aim to focus on problem areas while instilling a relaxation of the entire body and mind.
 Jessica truly believes that in order to take care of others you must first take care of yourself.
 Women and mothers especially benefit from the therapeutic benefits of massage.
 Jessica graduated from The National Academy of Massage Therapy and Healing Sciences.
 She has always had a passion to work with pregnant women as well as those trying to conceive.
 She loves sharing the journey through conception and pregnancy into motherhood with each of her clients.
 Jessica is certified in Prenatal, Postnatal and Fertility Massage as well as other modalities such as Oncology Massage, Orthopedic Massage and Reiki.
 She also specializes in Deep Tissue Massage.
-Jessica is a mom of two, and enjoy baking and time with her family.

 Ashley Lugo: Volunteer Coordinator